Waterfalls of Teesdale

 Cauldron Snout

-Cauldron Snout is one of the longest cascades in England, where the River Tees rushes down stepped Whin Sill rocks through dramatic moorland scenery.
-The walk to the waterfall is part of the Pennine Way and offers a true sense of wild, remote adventure.
+Cauldron Snout is one of the longest cascades in England, where the River Tees crashes down a staircase of Whin Sill rock in wild and remote moorland scenery.
+Reached along the Pennine Way, the journey to the waterfall feels adventurous and open, offering a real sense of Teesdale’s rugged, untamed character.

 Bleabeck Force